PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Today’s feature: None other than Cazzie Russell.

-In December 1998, SCAD came out west for a three-game trip to play Westmont College (near Santa Barbara), Univ.
-La Verne and Univ.
-Redlands.
+In December 1998, SCAD came out west for a three-game trip to play Westmont College, near Santa Barbara, then Univ.
+La Verne and finally that University of Redlands.

 “This school was founded in 1979 with 71 students, said Russell, “and a credit card.”